 - providing tangible support for Chinese New Zealand history, language and culture, particularly that of the early settler Chinese community

-The eight trustees are all descendants from the original poll tax payers:
+The eight trustees are all descendants of the original poll tax payers:

 - Kai-Shek Luey 呂顯華 (Chair)